Derek Bell (baseball): Major league career

-Toronto
+Toronto Blue Jays

-Bell made his Major League debut on June 28, 1991, starting in left field in a 3-1 loss to the Seattle Mariners.
+Bell made his Major League debut on June 28, 1991, starting in left field in a 3–1 loss to the Seattle Mariners.
 Bell was slated to be the Jays' starting left fielder in 1992, but broke his wrist in the second game of the year and ultimately appeared in only 61 games that year as the Blue Jays' fourth outfielder.
 Toronto won its division that year and advanced to the World Series, defeating the Atlanta Braves in six games to capture its first championship.
 On Fan Appreciation Day in 1992, the team played a trick on Bell.
 During a break between innings, they announced that a vehicle would be given to a lucky fan, and then outfielder Joe Carter (accompanied by Dave Winfield) drove Bell's green Ford Explorer out onto the field.

-San Diego
+San Diego Padres

 Shortly before the beginning of the 1993 season, the Blue Jays traded Bell and Stoney Briggs to the San Diego Padres, in exchange for veteran outfielder Darrin Jackson.
 It was in San Diego where Bell first established himself as an everyday player.
 He was still somewhat unrefined as a player, batting .262 and striking out more than five times as often as he walked in 1993, but he also displayed a good base of pure skills by hitting 21 home runs and stealing 26 bases.

 Bell improved his batting average to .311 in 1994, despite off-the-field distractions.
 On April 25, Bell and pitcher Scott Sanders were arrested in New York City before a game against the New York Mets, as police claimed that the pair had offered undercover policewomen $20 in exchange for oral sex.
 The charges were ultimately dropped on October 25.
 In December, Bell was part of a 12-player trade between the Padres and the Houston Astros.
 Along with Bell, the Padres sent Doug Brocail, Ricky Gutiérrez, Pedro A. Martínez, Phil Plantier, and Craig Shipley to Houston, receiving in return Ken Caminiti, Andújar Cedeño, Steve Finley, Roberto Petagine, Brian Williams, and Sean Fesh.